zdebrine/funded-landing-page/README.md

-# Landing page for SpotSense.io
+# Landing page for Funded

 ## How to get started: